mlsploit/mlsploit-py/README.md

 ```

-You can also use this package to create your MLsploit module configuration file `mlsploit_module.yaml`
+You can also use this package to programmatically create your MLsploit module configuration file (`mlsploit_module.yaml`)
-instead of having to edit it manually.
+instead of editing it manually.
+This will also validate your MLsploit module for errors.
 For more information on the configuration file schema,
 [see here](https://github.com/mlsploit/mlsploit-py/blob/master/mlsploit/_auxiliary/mlsploit_module.schema).

 ```python